pompeybug/website/src/content/articles/2014-07-open-meeting-report/index.md

 title: Open Meeting Report
 id: 4145
 tags:
-  - Campaigns
+  - campaigns
   - pcc
-  - Meetings
+  - meetings
-  - PCF
+  - pcf
 date: 2014-07-21 21:22:59
 todo:
   - Find a copy of, and link to the minutes (in the resources section)